 |Type of car||"Drive-away deal" price (incl registration)||Registration costs to be deducted||Relevant dividing factor to convert "drive-away deal" price to dutiable value|

 |*The registration cost and relevant dividing factor also apply to all non-passenger vehicles regardless of the "drive-away deal" price|

-When the "drive-away deal" price is converted to a dutiable value, using the figures supplied in Table 1 of the bulletin and the methodology set out in Table 2 of the bulletin, the resulting dutiable value is actually less than the current luxury car tax threshold of $63,184.
-Table 3 states that the rate of duty applicable to dutiable values of up to $63,184 is $6.40 per $200 or part thereof.
+When the "drive-away deal" price is converted to a dutiable value, using the figures supplied in Table 1 and the methodology set out in Table 2, the resulting dutiable value is actually less than the current luxury car tax threshold of $64,132.
+The rate of duty applicable to dutiable values of up to $64,132 is $6.40 per $200, or part thereof.

-We acknowledge that where a new passenger car "drive-away deal" price has been treated in strict accordance with Duties Act Bulletin D01/15, and the resultant dutiable value is less than or equal to $63,184, the rate of $6.40 per $200 or part thereof shall apply.
+The State Revenue Office acknowledges that where a new passenger car "drive-away deal" price has been treated in strict accordance with these guidelines and the resultant dutiable value is less than or equal to $64,132, the rate of $6.40 per $200 or part thereof shall apply.

 |"Drive-away deal" price||$19,999||$54,500||$73,000||$19,999||$62,500|

 |** The registration costs for new vehicles are based on the motor vehicle registration costs for passenger cars in the high-risk zone (code 101)|